syncfusion-content/mobilejavascript-docs/MobileJS/Menu/Getting-Started.md

 ## Create the Menu control

-To render the menu control, set data-role attribute as ejmmenu to a &lt;div&gt; element.
+To render the menu control, set data-role attribute as ejmmenu to a <div> element.
 Menu can be displayed with or without a title.
 In this example, a title is not required, so set data-ej-ios7-showtitle attribute to false.
 By using the data-ej-text attribute, you can set text for menu items.
 Refer to the following code example.

 {% highlight html %}